StatStud/track-my-week/archetypes/default.md

 ### What is my savings rate for this month?

+### If less than 50%, where is most of your money going?

 ### How much did my Cash Net worth change?

 ### What are some of the major differences in what I budgeted, versus what I actually spent?

+### What's the smallest, yet most practical step I can ACTUALLY take that would make a long-term difference in my budget deficit?